weiserchen/chrycunien.github.io/docs/TODO/blog.md

 In this section I record some topics I may want to write in my blog.
 I will strive to write as detailed as possible because I think I should complete a thing once, and then I can use it forever.

+## Standards

+### Tools
+- Like git, vim, docker, ...
+- I only write how to use.
+- Try not to write irrelevant information.
+- For example, the history, the inventor, ...
+- Write down installation (at least for mac and linux), or given some reference guide link
+- Write some useful commands
+- Write references for further uses

 ## Tools
 - Markdown (note, platform)
 - Git (svc, ...)